clamsproject/mmif/specifications/versions/1.0/index.md

 <img src="pi78oGjdT-annotated.jpg" border="1" height="200"/>

-In MMIF, this could look like (leaving out some details):
+In MMIF, this looks like the following (leaving out some details):

 ```json
 {